A comprehensive Feline Practice program offering a structured route for vets aiming to pursue a postgraduate qualification in feline practice.

 She has a passion for teaching and has lectured internationally as well as publishing original research papers in journals.
 She is also an examiner for the Australian and New Zealand Membership exams in Feline Medicine.
 She is interested in all aspects of internal medicine, particularly feline geriatric medicine and infectious diseases.

-AU $2,000 initial deposit to secure your place.
-The full balance of fees ($11,500) must be paid one month prior to the program start date (on or before 1 August 2024).
+AU $2,000 initial deposit will secure your place.
+The full balance of fees ($10,100) must be paid prior to the program start date (no program access will be granted until full payment is received).

 All applicants must:

 Yes.
 Location of study does not affect/change this global program.
-We can accept delegates across Australia, New Zealand & the Pacific region.
-Additionally, all content is pre-recorded so can be viewed at any time of day (i.e. time zone differences will not impact your access to content).
-However, you may need to allow extra time for tutor responses (as tutors will be based in Australia).
-If you intend to sit the GPCert qualification through ISVPS, this is online.
-Please contact the ISVPS directly for further information ([email protected]).
+We can accept delegates across Australia, New Zealand & the Pacific region, and you will join the same global program.
+Additionally, all program content is pre-recorded so can be viewed at any time of day (i.e. time zone differences will not impact your access to content).